mozilla-services/socorro/docs/usinggit.rst

     git config --global user.email user@email_provider.com
     git config --global core.editor name_of_editor

+  The ``--global`` option sets all of these parameters as the default.
 Make sure the email you give is listed in your GitHub account.
 The `core.editor` is the editor that is used for writing your commit messages.
 The editor can be `vi`, `vim`, `emacs`, whatever you like.
-The `--global` option sets these as the default.
 You can use these commands without the global option to override the default.
-Finally, check that the configuration is correct by running `git config --list`
+Finally, check that the configuration is correct by running ``git config --list``
 * In your browser, open up your GitHub account and navigate to the page containing the repository you forked.
 There should be a link listed at the top of the page with three buttons to the left.
 The buttons are